 The main issue is that existing egg farms rely on the large distance between the Hen and the Egg it lays.
-This allowed the Egg to spawn outside of the coup and fall far enough that it no longer counts toward the Egg limit.
+This allowed the Egg to spawn outside of the coop and fall far enough that it no longer counts toward the Egg limit.

 The Patch reduced the spawn distance so that Eggs are laid directly below the Hen, instead.
-Eggs will collect on the floor of your coup without falling.
+Eggs will collect on the floor of your coop without falling.
 The task is to modify the design to allow eggs to fall again.

 AFK Egg Farm Redesign

 The fix is very simple.
 However, you may need to modify the position of your coop and possibly anything connected to the coop, such as egg shoots and hatcheries below.
 If you haven’t already, build a typical Egg farm up to the point that you are ready to place the coop where the laying Hens will reside.